 What happens to your priorities when new opportunities arise, new learning strikes a creative cord and new connections ignite whole new possibilities?

-What happens to your focus & attention when family is demanding your time, friends are tugging at your tail for a weekend getaway or a local charity organization is asking for your assistance?
+What happens to your focus & attention when the family is demanding your time, friends are tugging at your tail for a weekend getaway or a local charity organization is asking for your assistance?

-Are you still on the initial path you chose at the beginning of it all, or even last week?
+Are you still on the initial path you chose at the beginning of it all or even last week?
 How do you know if you’re still headed down the right path?

 That’s where your calendar is so important.
 It's easy to load your schedule with things to do so you stay busy and feel productive (feeling not behavior).
 We all can find a laundry list of items to fill time.
 But, are you really progressing in a meaningful direction?